Pure State Tomography with Fourier Transformation

-These adaptive protocols apply to the determination of all unknown $N$-qubit pure state.
-Although here we tackle the case where all amplitudes of $|\phi\rangle$ are nonzero, which would happen with probability 1 if $|\phi\rangle$ is randomly chosen, there are two ways for the the other states in a zero measure set.
-The bases to determine the phases could be designed on the projected subspace, or permutation operations can be taken in advance to make the front amplitudes of the new state to be nonzero.
-In the future research, it is interesting to design several fixed circuits for all the cases, or extendable circuits for all quantum states, pure or mixed.
-Our protocols are worthy as they provide designations with less measurement resources such as settings and outcomes, which will benefit the readout for future quantum computer.
+These adaptive protocols can be used for the determination of all unknown $N$-qubit pure states.
+Notably, we tackled the case where all the amplitudes of $|\phi\rangle$ were nonzero.
+With randomly chosen $|\phi\rangle$, there are two ways for the other states to be in a zero measure set.
+The bases to determine the phases can be designed on the projected subspace, or permutation operations can be performed in advance to ensure that the front amplitudes of the new state are nonzero.
+In future research, the design of several fixed and extendable circuits for all quantum states, either pure or mixed, needs to be explored.
+Our protocols are efficient as they provide designs requiring less measurement resources such as settings and outcomes; this is expected to benefit the readout of pure states for future quantum computers.

-\textbf{Acknowledgements---} Y.W. acknowledge the National Natural Science Foundation of China under grant No. 62001260.
+\textbf{Acknowledgements} --We thank the IBM Quantum team for making superconducting qubits Manila available via IBM Quantum Experience.
+Y.W. acknowledge the National Natural Science Foundation of China under grant No. 62001260.
 K.L. acknowledge the National Natural Science Foundation of China under grant No. 11905111.
+K.L. was also supported by the Major Key Project of PCL.